At a glance

 Our Diving & Marine Conservation Project in Mexico is located in Baja California Sur, a state in northwest Mexico, in the La Paz region.
 You’ll work in areas in and around Espiritu Santo Island, a protected area, and live at a local guesthouse.

 When you’re not working, you can explore La Paz, the state capital, or several nearby towns, including tourist hotspot Cabo.
 Whatever you choose to do in your free time, there are plenty of outdoor adventure opportunities and stunning beaches to discover.
+You could even visit Bahía Magdalena where Grey whales come to give birth (seasonal December - March).
 Make the most of your chance to experience authentic Mexican culture!

 What is a typical day like?

-In Mexico, you’ll work Monday through Friday, for around six hours a day in the mornings and afternoons.
-You’ll have weekends free for yourself.
+In Mexico, you’ll work Monday to Friday, for around six hours a day in the mornings and afternoons.
+At the weekends you can dive recreationally around Espiritu Santo island or snorkel with whale sharks (seasonal October - March).

-Wondering what a typical week would look like?
+Wondering what a working typical week would look like?
 It could go a little like this:

-Monday: An early departure to the dive site where you will take part in a couple of surveys for environmental impact signs.
-This will typically involve diving for 2 to 3 hours*.
+Wednesday: An early departure to the dive site where you will take part in a couple of surveys for environmental impact signs.
+This will typically involve snorkelling for two to three hours*.

-Wednesday: Attend a morning workshop to learn how to identify birds living in coastal areas, and do field practice in the afternoon.
+Friday: Attend a morning workshop to learn how to identify birds living in coastal areas, and do field practice or a trip into the desert for an interpretive hike exploring the ecosystem.

-These activities could change depending on various factors, like the weather.
-Most activities are available during the summer months, but we also have some winter-specific activities.
-These include monitoring land birds, and visiting Bahía Magdalena where Gray whales come to give birth.
+These activities could change depending on various factors, like the weather/season.
+Most activities are available during the summer months, but we also have some winter-specific activities such as monitoring land birds.

-In a typical week you'll take part in 4 water-based survey activities - 2 diving and 2 snorkelling.
+In a typical week, you'll take part in water-based survey activities - two diving and three or four snorkelling.

 What is the goal of marine conservation work in Mexico?